xdaDaveShaw/xdaDaveShaw.github.io/blog/_drafts/how-to-automating-the-deployment-tfs-global-lists.markdown

 # Removing Process Parameters

-To remove the unnecessary process parameters appear when editing a build definition is not straight forward, so I thought it would be worth a mention.
+To remove the unnecessary process parameters that were appear when editing a build definition is not straight forward, so I thought it would be worth a mention.

 There are two places where process parameters are defined.